JoshuaChi/joshuachi.github.com/_posts/2011-03-02-server-monitor.markdown

 from http://modperlbook.org/html/11-2-Setting-the-MaxRequestsPerChild-Directive.html: "Setting MaxRequestsPerChild to a non-zero limit solves some memory-leakage problems caused by sloppy programming practices and bugs, whereby a child process consumes a little more memory after each request.
 In such cases, and where the directive is left unbounded, after a certain number of requests the children will use up all the available memory and the server will die from memory starvation."

 <h2>Resolving: High MySQL Memory Usage</h2>

 <code>
-# if your are not using the innodb table manager, then just skip it to save some memory
+-- if your are not using the innodb table manager, then just skip it to save some memory -- skip-innodb innodb_buffer_pool_size = 16k key_buffer_size = 16k
-#skip-innodb
-innodb_buffer_pool_size = 16k
-key_buffer_size = 16k
 myisam_sort_buffer_size = 16k